codedbyjake/GateKeeper/README.md

   <br/>Defines the minimum number of edits a registered user must have made before being allowed to include external links on pages.<br/><br/>
 `$wgGatekeeperLinkScoring`
   <br/>Type: `array`
-  <br/>Default: `See examples`
+  <br/>Default: `None` (See examples)
   <br/>Enables Gatekeeper’s link scoring system.
 This checks for things like suspicious TLDs, shortener URLs, repeated links to the same domain, and multiple outbound links.
 Each rule adds a configurable number of points.
-If the total score exceeds your set threshold, the edit is blocked.
+If the total score exceeds your set threshold, the edit is blocked. <br/><br/>
+`$wgGatekeeperWhitelistedDomains`
+  <br/>Type: `array` of domain strings
+  <br/>Default: `None` (See examples)
+  <br/>GateKeeper's link scoring will not penalise repeated links or TLDs for domains on this list, allowing users to safely link to sources like Wikipedia or Archive.org without triggering the spam filter.

 ## Enable Logging
 `$wgDebugLogGroups['Gatekeeper'] = __DIR__ . '/extensions/GateKeeper/gatekeeper.log';`